mccombspj/kurumastories/content/isuzu/bellett/AS-RT-Isuzu-Bellett-1600GTR-1969.md

 Tsutsumi: "Regarding the driving position, the bucket seats with headrests are perfect in terms of the shape and firmness of the padding.
 However, if you sink too deeply into the seat, the left fender mirror is blocked by the wiper blade.
 The leather-wrapped steering wheel is nice, but I would prefer it to be about 20mm smaller in diameter."

-Yoneyama: "This is typical of Belletts, but the steering column is mounted up too high.
+Yoneyama: "This is true of all Belletts, but the steering column is mounted up too high.
 When you're driving long distances, you naturally get tired and your hands lose grip and drop."

 On the front right of the dashboard there is a speedometer marked up to 220km/h, and on the left is a tachometer marked to 8000rpm.
 The yellow zone is from 6500 to 7000rpm, and anything above 7000rpm is the red zone.
 To the left of that are small gauges for oil pressure, oil temperature, and current lined up in a row.
 All of the gauges are simple, with white markings and needles on a black background.

 Tsutsumi: "The layout and size of the gauges are excellent.
 The markings on the speedometer seem too detailed.
-The smaller gauges for oil pressure and oil temperature have rougher scales and are easier to read.
+The smaller gauges for oil pressure and oil temperature have wider scales and are easier to read.
 The pedals are a little heavy."

 Yoneyama: "It's a high-powered GT car, so it's only natural that the controls are this heavy.
 However, perhaps because my shoes are a bit big, every time I press the clutch my toes hit the steering shaft, which is a nuisance."

 Tsutsumi: "Heel-and-toeing is easier with a suspended accelerator pedal.
 The GTR's is an organ type.
 The part of the pedal that your heel hits acts as the fulcrum, so it is heavy and awkward to operate this way."

-The interior is mostly black, created a calm and sporty atmosphere.
+The interior is mostly black, creating a calm and sporty atmosphere.
 As befitting a GT car that can reach 190km/h, it is equipped with safety measures such as crash padding and a collapsible steering column.

 The test car was painted a deep orange.
 The front, tail end, and bonnet are finished in matte black.
 On the hood, there are two outlets (the one on the left side is a dummy).
-There are large outlets for cabin ventilation on the rear fenders, which accentuate the sporty look.
+There are also large outlets for cabin ventilation on the rear fenders, which accentuate the sporty look.
 From the first glance, it is clear that Isuzu is aiming for a bold mood with this car.
 Visually, it is one of the most extreme examples of the "wolf" category of sports sedans.

 Tsutsumi and Yoneyama, who are used to driving simple, functional racing machines, seemed confused at first by the colors and decorations.